Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Cyclic open-closed maps

 All at once, denoting by $\oc^k =(\check{\oc}^{k} + \hat{\oc}^{k})$ and $\widetilde{\oc} = \sum_{i=0}^\infty \oc^i u^i$, $\delta_{eq} = \sum_{j=0}^\infty \delta_j^{CF}u^j$, and $b_{eq} = b^{nu} + u B^{nu}$ as in \S \ref{sec:ulinear}, we have that

-\end{prop} This will also directly imply our main Theorems, as we will spell out at the bottom of this subsection.
+\end{prop} This will also directly imply our main Theorems, as spelled out at the bottom of this subsection.

-The space \eqref{checkequivariant} is the moduli space of discs with with $d+1$ positive boundary marked points $z_0, \ldots, z_d$ labeled in counterclockwise order, 1 interior negative puncture $z_{out}$ equipped with an asymptotic marker, and $k$ additional interior marked points $p_1, \ldots, p_k$ (without an asymptotic marker), marked as {\it auxiliary}.
-Also, choosing a representative of an element this moduli space which fixes $z_0$ at $1$ and $z_{out}$ at 0 on the unit disc, the $p_i$ should be {\it strictly radially ordered}; that is,
+The space \eqref{checkequivariant} is the moduli space of discs with with $d$ positive boundary marked points $z_1, \ldots, z_d$ labeled in counterclockwise order, 1 interior negative puncture $z_{out}$ equipped with an asymptotic marker, and $k$ additional interior marked points $p_1, \ldots, p_k$ (without asymptotic markers), marked as {\it auxiliary}.
+Also, on the unit disc representative of any element of this moduli space which fixes $z_d$ at $1$ and $z_{out}$ at 0, the $p_i$ should be {\it strictly radially ordered} with norms in $(0,\frac{1}{2})$; that is,

 Using the above representative, one can talk about the {\it angle}, or {\it argument} of each auxiliary interior marked point,

 We require that with respect to the above representative,